-The New Worker Award is given to nephrology social workers who have been in the field two years or less and who have made noteworthy contributions to patient services and project involvement.
-One does not need to belong to a chapter to be nominated.
-A CNSW member can be nominated by two CNSW colleagues.
+The New Worker Award is given to nephrology social workers who have been in the field 3 to 5 years and who have made noteworthy contributions to patient services and project involvement.
+One does not need to belong to a Chapter to be nominated.
+A CNSW member can be nominated by their Chapter or by a nephrology professional.

 Recognized Chapter Award